broadinstitute/gatk/README.md

 * Do use Java 8 features liberally, in particular streams, functional programming etc.

 * Don't override `clone()` unless you really know what you're doing.
-If you do override it, document thoroughly to show that you do know what you're doing.
+If you do override it, document thoroughly.

 * Do not put private or restricted data into the repo.